greenm01/ec4x/docs/ec4x_specs.md

 1. If the number of hits equal the opposing squadron's DS, the unit is reduced.
 2. Squadrons are not destroyed until all other squadrons in the Task Force are crippled.
-3. Excess hits are be lost if restrictions apply.
+3. Excess hits are lost if restrictions apply.

 Crippled squadrons multiply their AS by 0.5, rounded up the nearest whole number.